 Why doesn’t he go to New York?

 Maybe it’s better for him not to at this point.
 Once he clears himself of the nonsense, when he can withstand it and be on his own, maybe then New York can be good for him.
 Otherwise, he could be destroyed.
-Now I know he is in the program and hopefully he will get out of it succesfully.
+Now I know he is in the program and hopefully he will get out of it successfully.
 When this guy shows up on New York scene, mark my words.
 This guy is ridiculous.
 I used to call him for quintets when I was playing in Russia, but I realized he was not dependable and would always miss the gig, so I hired another tenor player, Dmitry Mospan, in case Sergei didn’t show up.
 So we’re on the gig, Sergei plays his solo and Dmitry and I looked at each other in amazement.
 He took it out in a way nobody else in Russia could.
 No one in New York could play like that either.
-There’re a lot of very talented young Russians in New York.
+There are a lot of very talented young Russians in New York.
 Boris Kozlov is beautiful, no question about it.
 Misha Tsiganov is great.
 I just played with Ivan Farmakovsky in Moscow, I just love the way that guy plays.
-There’s a bass player Vitaly [?] we just played together at Bijou in Moscow.
+There’s a bass player Vitaly Solomonov, we just played together at Bijou in Moscow.
 He could be doing very well here if he chooses to.
 There’s also Alex Mashin and Vladimir Nesterenko.
 These guys might not make it as stars in New York, but they would be accepted into the musician community.
 Sipiagin was good on this.
 I was surprised to hear him play like that.